John Keogh: Catholic Committee and United Irishmen

+Catholic Convention and the Relief Act

 In December 1792, Keogh led the Catholic Convention in Dublin.
-The elections to the convention, "conducted in a blaze of publicity", spread "an expectation of dramatic change to Catholics at every level", and was a spur to the growth among the Catholic peasantry, petty shopkeepers and artisans of militant Defenderism The Viceroy, Lord Westmorland, called on London for additional troops.
-The Castle saw the hand of the United Irishmen represented, not least, by Keogh who had followed Tone into the Dublin Society of United Irishmen.
-Of the 248 delegates elected to the Catholic Convention, 48 were members of the Society.
+The elections to the convention, "conducted in a blaze of publicity", spread "an expectation of dramatic change to Catholics at every level", and was a spur to the growth among the Catholic peasantry, petty shopkeepers and artisans of militant Defenderism.
+The Viceroy, Lord Westmorland, called on London for additional troops.
+The Castle saw the hand of the United Irishmen who accounted for 48 of the Convention's 248 delegates.

 The Catholic hierarchy was also alarmed, prompting Keogh to complain of the bishops as "old men used to bend power; mistaking all attempts at liberty as in some way connected with the murders in France".
-In opening the Convention (the "Back Lane Parliament"), to great applause, he had two prelates seated on either side of the chairmen.
+In opening the convention (the "Back Lane Parliament"), to great applause, he had two prelates seated on either side of the chairmen.
 But the petition, as finally approved and signed by the delegates, was presented to the bishops as a fait accompli, with no implication that their sanction was sought or obtained.

 In January 1793, Keogh led a delegation (which included Tone) that carried the petition, which called for full emancipation, to London.
 The government, eager to secure a measure of Catholic loyalty in advance of the war with the new French Republic, accorded them an audience with the King, and in April helped force a Catholic Relief Act through the Dublin Parliament.
 The Act relieved Catholics of most of their remaining Penal Law disabilities, lifting the bar to legal appointments and to army commissions, and admitting them on the same limited and idiosyncratic terms as Protestants to the parliamentary franchise.
-The necessary oaths, however, continued to bar them from Parliament itself.
-In return, Keogh promised that Catholics would not press for further separation from England and that their Committee would disband--concessions for which Keogh was sharply criticised.
-In 1795, Keogh briefly reconvened the Committee in response to the declaration of the new Lord Lieutenant, Earl Fitzwilliam in favour full emancipation.
+However, the Oath of Supremacy continued to bar them from Parliament itself.
+In return, Keogh promised that Catholics would not press for further separation from England and that their Committee would disband—concessions for which Keogh was sharply criticised.
+In 1795, Keogh briefly reconvened the Committee in response to the declaration of the new Lord Lieutenant, Earl Fitzwilliam in favour of admitting Catholics to Parliament.
 When Fitzwilliam was recalled after just 100 days, Keogh led another delegation to London where it received scant regard.